tsvwg/wg-materials/ietf117/minutes-1.md

 Matt Joras: Secure information exchange is presented before but it was not accpeted.
 BoF was the dispatch feedback.
 TSV accepts

-Tom Herbert: Already discussed in one to one wireless medi* header. not architectural correct. contradicts core architecture.
+Tom Herbert: Already discussed in one to one wireless media header. not architectural correct. contradicts core architecture.
 Practical issues with middleboxes.
 IPv6 extension headers has been seen before.
 Hop by hop processing draft is also not applicable.
-Network signalling from host is * common problem and should find * common generic solution.
-Maybe an INT are* subject.
+Network signalling from host is * common problem and should find a common generic solution.
+Maybe an INT area subject.

 Chair : QoS aspects fall in this group such as queues.
 INT are* defines encapsulation.

-Christian : This is not * UDP option function which is end to end and supposed to be used by transport and not be intermediries. * new mechanism should be diff and not be part of UDP options.
+Christian : This is not a UDP option function which is end to end and supposed to be used by transport and not be intermediries.
+A new mechanism should be diff and not be part of UDP options.

-Tianji Jiang : I like this ide* as we have * real case.
-Medi* header IP draft could be used.
+Tianji Jiang : I like this ide* as we have a real case.
+Media header IP draft could be used.
 3GPP could be mapped to this header.

 * C.Heard : agree with earlier comments from Tom and Christian.
 Oauth applicability.
 Networking is modifying thiese option in transit ?
 * : no modification of tags in transit.